Coronavirus Travel Rights

 If your holiday's still on or the hotel's still open, your refund rights will simply depend on the terms and conditions you agreed to when you booked.
 Of course, these may still let you cancel for free or move your trip, and some firms are also offering extra flexibility to all their customers at the moment due to coronavirus, so it's still worth checking what your options are.

-Though this is a less pressing issue now in light of blanket travel restrictions, some may still be concerned about their rights for past planned holidays.
+Though this is a less pressing issue for many at the moment, given other travel restrictions, some may still be concerned about their rights for past planned holidays.
 If your holiday was to and from a permitted area, but would break the rules because the travellers are from multiple households, CMA guidance suggests you'd be owed a refund (though it's not completely clear-cut and there are no guarantees).

 When we checked back in September, all the major UK firms we've spoken to said they would pay out – see more details in our Social gatherings of more than six banned – your refund rights MSE News story.